Cora left off with Ute being towed into the marina.

 The shop was in a town 30 miles south of us called Port St. Lucie, home to the spring training facility for the NY Mets.
 The shop happened to be directly across the street from the camp and was in a classic American strip mall turned industrial park but over half of the strip mall was this machine shop and the other bit that was left over was some church.
 They told us there was a small black sign outside but none of us saw it as we passed so the guy had to come outside to wave at us as we drove past.

 We pulled in and here is a classic machine shop guy, although he wasn’t dirty at all, he had on jeans and a Harley tee shirt.
 He smiled and asked us what we had.
 We knelt down on the grass in front of the shop and showed him.
-He gave it a look, told us he thought he could help us and asked us to follow him.

 The four of us followed him through a nondescript door into the most amazing machine shopweI have ever seen.
 Most of the tools I couldn’t name but there were 4 C&C machines running.
 A C&C machine cuts metal very precisely and exactly.
 It uses a computer to tell it where and how much to cut.
 Something like .0000000001” variances!
 There must have been 20 drill presses doing different things and some of them were computer controlled.
 We followed Tim, the machine shop guy, through this shop out one door to the next shop over to only find more cool metal shaping, cutting and forming machines.
 We later found out that they make parts for the Space Shuttle, which we watched launch the previous night from our marina slip.
 Their current project was the final stage of an unmanned submersible mine hunter for the navy.
 We were sure it was some black project that we weren’t supposed to know about.